 It's surprisingly easy to make, has a super creamy filling, a sweet-crunchy topping, and no one will ever guess it's healthy!

-Or if candied sweet potatoes with a marshmallow topping are more your thing, my blogger friend Megan over at Allergy Free Alaska recently posted an amazing-looking Paleo Marshmallow Recipe that's corn-free and made with coconut sugar!
+Or if candied sweet potatoes with a marshmallow topping are more your thing, my blogger friend Megan at Allergy Free Alaska recently posted an amazing-looking Paleo Marshmallow Recipe that's corn-free and made with coconut sugar!

 Simply replace the pecan-streusel topping with her homemade marshmallows and bake as directed.

-And if you're looking more low-carb recipes, I think you'll love this green bean casserole with bacon, pecan pie, apple pie, and almond flour drop biscuit recipe!
+And if you're looking for more low-carb recipes, I think you'll love this green bean casserole with bacon, pecan pie, apple pie, and almond flour drop biscuit recipe!

 Sweetener

 For the low-carb sweetener in the topping, you need to use an erythritol-based sweetener for the topping to crisp up!
-I like to use the Swerve or Lakanto brown varieties
+I like to use the Swerve or Lakanto brown varieties.

 Easy filling instructions